drumspb/Ansible-Playbook-for-ClickHouse-and-Vector-Setup/README.md

-# README: Ansible Playbook for ClickHouse and Vector Setup
+# README: Ansible Playbook for ClickHouse, Vector, and LightHouse Setup

 ## Overview
-This Ansible playbook is designed to:
+This Ansible playbook automates the installation and configuration of the following services:
-- Install and configure ClickHouse (a columnar database for analytics).
+- **ClickHouse**: A columnar database designed for analytics.
-- Install and configure Vector (a log aggregation tool).
+- **Vector**: A log aggregation tool for collecting, processing, and shipping data.
+- **LightHouse**: A static web server for displaying analytical data.

-The playbook performs tasks such as downloading and installing specific versions of the software, configuring services using systemd, and deploying configurations.
+The playbook handles tasks such as downloading and installing specific versions, configuring services, and deploying necessary configurations.
 It supports customization through variables and tagging.

 ---